Modern Foreign Languages

-At KS2 the new curriculum now places a greater importance on grammatical structures and written language.This year pupils in years 3, 4, 5 and 6 have pen pals at a school in France and are also taking part in a correspondence project with pupils from Mossley C of E Primary in Congleton.
+At KS2 the curriculum places an importance on grammatical structures and written language.This year pupils in Years 3, 4, 5 and 6 are continuing to take part in a correspondance project with their pen pals at school's in France.
 This has provided an authentic situation for them to write letters and other presentations in French.
-Last year pupils from Lacey Green attended a French Christmas workshop at Mossley where they got to meet their pen friends and took part in a variety of activities.
-Our 3 partner schools are L'Ecole Primaire in Manigod, a village close to Annecy in the Alps, Collège Otfried in Wissembourg, in the Alsace region and Collège Salvador Allende situated in Bourgoin-Jallieu near Lyon.
+Our 4 partner schools are L'Ecole Primaire in Manigod, a village close to Annecy in the Alps, Collège Otfried in Wissembourg, in the Alsace region, Ecole Cité Notre Dame in La Clusaz in the Haute Savoie area and Collège Salvador Allende situated in Bourgoin-Jallieu near Lyon.

-A variety of teaching methods are used including ICT, interactive resources such as Linguascope which pupils can also access at home, authentic material from France and books.
-For example pupils in Reception will be reading Eric Carle’s “The Hungry Caterpillar” in French to introduce the topic of food and reinforce colours.
-Throughout the year we celebrate festivals and events, which are observed in France.
-This will include celebrating the European Day of Languages, learning how Halloween and Christmas are celebrated in France.
-We will also have a Mardi Gras mask competition, learn about Easter traditions and discover how the French celebrate their national day.
+A variety of teaching methods are used including IT, interactive resources such as Linguascope which pupils can also access at home, authentic material from France and books.
+For example pupils in Year 1 will be reading Eric Carle’s “The Hungry Caterpillar” in French to introduce the topic of food and reinforce colours.
+Throughout the year we celebrate festivals and events which are observed in France.
+This will include celebrating the European Day of Languages and learning how Halloween and Christmas are celebrated.
+We also have a Mardi Gras mask competition, learn about Easter traditions and discover how the French celebrate their National Day.

 We are currently working with one of our partner schools in France to complete an eTwinning project which will lead to further accreditation from the British Council.